OracleCloudTw/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 Once the connectors have been imported and configured completely, you can test the connector.
 In this lab, you will test the connector 'Process Offer'.

-1. On the navigation pane, select “Applications” -> “Connectors”.
-Enter "0X" (0X is the postfix assigned to you) to search for the connectors created by you.
-Select "Process Offer 0X" (0X is the postfix assigned to you) and click on "Open".
+1. On the navigation pane, select “Mobile Apps” -> “Connectors”.
+Enter "XX" (XX is the postfix assigned to you) to search for the connectors created by you.
+Select "Process Offer XX" (XX is the postfix assigned to you) and click on "Open".
 ![](../common/images/mobile/401-Test_Connector_Open_ProcessOffer.png)

-2. In 'General' step, make sure that the 'API Name' is set as 'ProcessOffer0X' (0X is the postfix assigned to you), and click 'Next'.
+2. In 'General' step, make sure that the 'API Name' is set as 'ProcessOfferXX' (0X is the postfix assigned to you), and click 'Next'.
 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_General.png)

-3. In 'Descriptor' step, make sure that the 'Remote URL' is set to the full service URL of the 'Process Offer' service on OIC, e.g. `https://integration-<ICS_DOMAIN_NAME>.integration.us2.oraclecloud.com/integration/flowapi/rest/C0X_ICS_INTMGT/v01/processoffer`.
+3. In 'Descriptor' step, make sure that the 'Remote URL' is set to the full service URL of the 'Process Offer' service on OIC, e.g. `https://<OIC_INSTANCE_NAME>-<OIC_DOMAIN_NAME>.<DATACENTER_LOCATION>.oraclecloud.com/ic/api/integration/v1/flows/rest/CXX_ICS_INTMGT/1.0/processoffer`.
 Click 'Next'.
 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_Descriptor.png)

 4. In 'Rules' step, click 'Next' as no rule is used.

-5. In 'Security' step, make sure that security policy "oracle/http_basic_auth_over_ssl_client_policy" is selected, and the csf-key is set to 'ICS0X' (0X is the postfix assigned to you).
+5. In 'Security' step, make sure that security policy "oracle/http_basic_auth_over_ssl_client_policy" is selected, and the csf-key is set to 'ICSXX' (XX is the postfix assigned to you).
 Click 'Next'.
 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_Security.png)

-6. Click 'Yes' to save.
+6. If `Confirm Save Before Testing` dialog window prompt, click 'Yes' to save.

    ![](../common/images/mobile/401-Test_Connector_ProcessOffer_Save.png)

 7. In 'Test' step, select `POST` as the HTTP method, enter `{"customerid": 66890169,  "offerid": 10001,  "productid": 20001,  "accepted": false}` into the "HTTP Body".
 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_Test_1.png)

-8. Select your mobile backend (e.g.: `LoyaltyMgmt_MBE0X`) you created from the dropdown list in the “Authentication” section, and click on “Test Endpoint”.
+8. Select your mobile backend (e.g.: `LoyaltyMgmt_MBEXX`) you created from the dropdown list in the “Authentication” section, select “Anonymous” user and click on “Test Endpoint”.
 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_Test_2.png)

 9. You shall see an HTTP 200 OK response at the bottom of the page and it is all set.